grpcoin/grpcoin/README.md

 # gRPCoin: Programmatic paper trading platform using gRPC and Protobuf

-This is an educational server project that allows you to trade cryptocurrencies in a competitive setting using a gRPC API with real-time prices.
+This is an educational project that allows you to trade cryptocurrencies competitively by writing a bot on top of a [gRPC](https://grpc.io)-based API with real-time prices.

 Using the [gRPCoin API][api], you can **write a bot** and **start trading** using 100,000$ cash assigned to your account when you sign up.